 The backbone of the defence of the islands was to be land-based aircraft: Vice Admiral Chuichi Nagumo’s new 14th Air Fleet, formed from the remnants of Vice Admiral Jinichi Kusaka’s 11th Air Fleet, was being created as quickly as it could be provided with new aircraft and freshly trained aircrew.

 At the insistence of the Japanese army, supreme command in the Central Pacific area was allocated to the Japanese navy, and on 4 April the Central Pacific Area Fleet was formed under Nagumo’s command with its headquarters on Saipan, but this new command was a fleet only in name.
 It comprised Vice Admiral Chuichi Hara’s 4th Fleet, now reduced to a collection of miscellaneous small craft, the 14th Air Fleet and the 31st Army.
-Command of army formations in the field remained the responsibility of the army.
+Operational and tactical command of the army formations in the field remained the responsibility of the army.

 In order to bring into its zone the 18th Army, which was currently reorganising at Madang and Wewak after its costly retreat to the west along the northern coast of New Guinea from Lae and Salamaua, the 2nd Area Army's boundary was shifted east to 147° E. At about the same time Lieutenant General Yoshio Ishii’s 32nd Division and Lieutenant General Shunkichi Ikeda’s 35th Division were ordered south from China to strengthen the 2nd Area Army.
 The two divisions were due to arrive in Halmahera and western New Guinea respectively at the end of April, but it was now realised that reinforcement of the island garrisons would achieve nothing more than a delay in the US advance.
 As long as the Allies had air superiority and control of sea communications they could always bring overpowering strength to bear when and where they chose.